oasis-open/cti-python-stix2/README.rst

 This version of cti-python-stix2 brings support to `STIX Version 2.1 <https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html>`__ published on 20 March 2020 currently at the Committee Specification (CS) level.

-The `stix2` Python library is built to support multiple versions of the STIX2 Technical Specification.
-With newer Committee Specification Draft (CSD) the library will bring initial support with the intention is to help debug components of the library and also check for problems that should be fixed in the specification, but these modules must be imported manually until the CSD reaches CS level.
-With continued releases to stix2 the ``import stix2`` implicit import statement will be updated to automatically load the STIX Objects equivalent to the most recently supported CS.
-Please see the library documentation for details.
+The stix2 Python library supports multiple versions of the STIX 2 Technical Specification.
+The library will be updated to support new Committee Specification Drafts (CSDs) as they are released, but modules for these versions must be imported manually until the CSD reaches CS level.
+In new major releases of stix2 the ``import stix2`` implicit import statement will be updated to automatically load the STIX Objects equivalent to the most recently supported CS.
+Please see the `library documentation <https://stix2.readthedocs.io/en/latest/guide/ts_support.html>`__ for details.

 Governance
 ----------